-In 2015, a historic CMA awards duet with Justin Timberlake sling-shotted Chris Stapleton's version of "Tennessee Whiskey" to the top of the Billboard Hot Country Songs chart.
-The cover, often associated with George Jones' 1983 hit recording, became synonymous with Stapleton's upstart career.
-As is often the case, the song lived an eventful life before and after two old-school singer’s beloved versions.
+In 2015, a headline-grabbing CMA awards duet with Justin Timberlake sling-shotted Chris Stapleton's version of "Tennessee Whiskey" to the top of the Billboard Hot Country Songs chart.
+The song, previously associated with George Jones' 1983 hit recording, became synonymous with Stapleton's surging career.
+Yet there's more to the song's story than recordings by two of the best vocalists of their times.

-Coe's version was great, but it took an even greater song interpreter to properly emote Dillon and Hargroves’ lyrics.
+Coe's interpretation was great, but it took an even greater song interpreter to properly emote Dillon and Hargrove's lyrics.

-Jones made the version he cut for 1983 album Shine On a major hit.
-It was a continuation of Jones’ career comeback, after real-life drinking issues derailed his career in the late ’70s.
+The version Jones cut for 1983 album Shine On became a major hit.
+It was a continuation of Jones' comeback after real-life drinking issues derailed his career in the '70s.

-Before recording his version for his 2015 album Traveller, Stapleton’s blues-tinged take existed merely as a warm-up song for soundchecks and rehearsals.
-Upon hearing it, producer Dave Cobb suggested that Stapleton cut his own recording of the song.
-In all likelihood, no one in the studio that day had one iota that Cobb's suggestion would go platinum.
+Before Stapleton recorded "Tennessee Whiskey" for 2015 album Traveller, his blues-tinged take existed merely as a warm-up song for soundchecks and rehearsals.
+Upon hearing it, producer Dave Cobb suggested that Stapleton cut his own version of the song.
+In all likelihood, no one in the studio that day had one iota that Cobb's idea would go platinum.

 The Voice contestant and former Steel Magnolia member Meghan Linsey added a little bit of soul to her own 2015 version.
-A year later, Dean’s Martin's daughter Deana recorded it in the style of a throwback pop crooner.
-And of course, who can forget YouTube sensation Kris Jones' mind-blowing sing-along captured while he was driving around with his adorable daughter?
-Jones hasn’t cracked the hot country singles chart yet, but his viral success did net an appearance on Ellen DeGeneres' talk show.
+A year later, Dean Martin's daughter Deana recorded it in the style of a throwback pop crooner.
+And of course, who can forget YouTube sensation Kris Jones' mind-blowing sing-along?
+Jones didn't crack the Hot Country Singles chart, but his viral success did net an appearance on Ellen DeGeneres' talk show.

 READ MORE: Songwriter Dean Dillon + More Selected to the Country Music Hall of Fame